 header("Content-type: text/html; charset=iso-8859-1"); ?>

-All students must complete the two required courses, as well as at least one of the four elective courses:
+All students must complete the two required courses, and at least one of the four elective courses:

 MSBS 520A Advanced Stem Cell Seminar.
 2cr.
-Fall
+(Taught concurrently with the Stem Cell Biology Course – Fall semesters)

 MSBS N5134 Hematopoietic Stem Cell Biology and Dysfunction.
 2cr.
 Spring

 MSBS N512 Topics in Cancer Stem Cell Biology, 2 cr.
-Spring (June)
+Spring Semester (June)

 CBMM 5020 Developmental & Stem Cell Biology.
 2 cr.
 Spring